lsll42/liber/sources/articles/board games.md

+---
+aliases:
+links:
+tags:
+---
-# board games
+## board games

 This article is about board games, how they are designed and played, but most importantly how they are talked about.
 My goal in writing it is to help people who give reviews of board games to give better ones.
 My thesis will be that games produce certain subjective qualities of experience, and that a good board game review should analyze and expose these subjective qualities in an objective way.

 Since this article makes sweeping judgments on the nature of board games, you might wonder whether I’m the kind of person you should listen to about this sort of thing.
 I’m not so sure I am, but here are my qualifications.
 I’ve been an avid eurogamer (if that’s still a word) for about twenty years.
 I’ve designed a few games informally but never published one.
 Over that same period I’ve worked in video game development and designed or helped design many video games.
 You’ve probably heard of at least one of the titles I’ve worked on: Ultima Online, Brothers in Arms, Crush the Castle, and Doug dug are some of the more popular ones.
 I’ve also taught game development at the Guildhall at Southern Methodist University.
 I think it’s probably fair to say that I understand video game design and development well, but in the realm of board games I am merely a passionate amateur.
 Take my comments, therefore, for what they’re worth.

-## The Problem with Board Game Reviews
+### The Problem with Board Game Reviews

 The problem with board game reviews is that they usually tell us almost nothing about whether we’ll enjoy a game.